sentinel-hub/eo-learn/CONTRIBUTING.md

 whether someone else has contributed a similar feature, and if so, you can add your input to the existing code review.

-The follwoing guidelines should be observed when creating a PR.
+The following guidelines should be observed when creating a PR.

 [fork-and-pull]: https://help.github.com/articles/creating-a-pull-request-from-a-fork
 [create-pr]: https://help.github.com/articles/creating-a-pull-request/